Ynet.dev

 Ynet modules

-login Account manager (FIDO2, password, e-mail, device) and session handler (server only).
-46 KB
+login Account manager (FIDO2, password, e-mail, device / multi-path login including 2FA) and session handler (server only).

 Example: console chat